Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Results

 \subsection{Dual AGN systems}

 Six of the AGN+AGN systems in our sample have been classified as dual AGN following our spectroscopic and spatially resolved analysis.
-In the following we describe the analysis and characteristics of the individual systems.
+Only one of these sources, J0032–1053, was also selected by an independent method and previously identified as a dual AGN candidate by \citet{Hwang20}, who flagged the object due to significant non-zero proper motions in \textit{Gaia} DR2.
+In the following, we describe the analysis and properties of each individual system.